Shenchii/SeeKampus/README.md

 # SeeKampus
-Seekampus is a Flask-based web application for students to find and book campus facilities such as classrooms, study rooms, and sports facilities.
-This project is developed by [Your Name] as a part of [Your University] coursework.
+Seekampus is a Flask-based a school recommender system which utilized predicted board examination passing rates of the colleges in CALABARZON and NCR.
+It was designed to provide college recommendations based on the users’ preferences in terms of the course, location, and tuition fee.
+This project is developed by Hinggan, Mutya P., Lacsam, Shane Adrian A.,
+Mortel, John Raiden C.,
+Siena, Bernadette B. as a part of City College of Calamba coursework.

 # Installation
 To run the Seekampus web application on your local machine, follow these steps: